KAIST-ELST/DFTforge.jl/index.md

 ## Why Julia?

 Julia was designed from the beginning for high performance.
-Julia programs compile to efficient native code for multiple platforms via LLVM.
+Julia programs compile into efficient native code for multiple platforms via LLVM.
 [See Julia benchmark compared to C, Fortran, Pythons, Matlab & more...](https://julialang.org/benchmarks/).